AMWA-TV/nmos-content-model/specifications/ContentModel.md

 Resources may have the following attributes:

 - **tags**: Text-based tags providing information about the resource, to enable categorization and filtering based on user-supplied values.
-- **caps**: Capabilities of the Resource.
-Usage of these is not yet defined.

 ## Flow